thepeterstone/docs/pages/doc/proxies_configuring.md

 <tr>
 <td>fileBeatPort</td>
 <td>TCP port to listen on for Filebeat data. <br/>Default: 5044.</td>
-<td>A port number.<br/>
+<td>Port number.<br/>
 Ex: 5044 </td>
 <td>4.1</td>
 </tr>
 <tr>
 <td>flushThreads</td>
-<td>Number of threads that flush data to the server.
-Setting this value too high results in sending batches that are too small to the Wavefront server and wasting connections.
-Values between 6 and 16 are a good starting point.
-This setting is per listening port. <br/>Default: The number of available processors (min 4).</td>
+<td>Number of threads per listening port that flush data to the server.
+If this value is too high, the result is small batches that are sent to the Wavefront server and wasted connections.
+Values between 6 and 16 are a good starting point. <br/>Default: Number of available processors (min 4).</td>
 <td>Positive integer.<br/>
 Ex: 16</td>
 <td>3.14</td>
 </tr>
 <tr>
 <td>graphiteDelimiters</td>
 <td>Characters that should be replaced by dots, in case they were escaped within Graphite and collectd before sending.
-A common delimiter is the underscore character; so if you extract a hostname field with the value <code>web04_www</code>, it is changed to <code>web04.www</code>.</td>
+For example if you extract a hostname field with value <code>web04_www</code>, it is changed to <code>web04.www</code>.</td>
-<td>A concatenation of delimiter characters, without any separators.</td>
+<td>Concatenation of delimiter characters, without any separators.</td>
 <td>&nbsp;</td>
 </tr>
 <tr>
 <td>graphiteFormat</td>
 <td>Indexes of fields within Graphite and collectd metric names that correspond to a hostname.
-For example, if your metrics have the format: collectd.prod.www04.cpu.loadavg.1m, specify the 3rd and 2nd indexes (www04.prod) to be extracted and treated as the hostname.
-The remainder collectd.cpu.loadavg.1m is treated as the metric name.</td>
+For example, if your metrics have the format: <code>collectd.prod.www04.cpu.loadavg.1m</code>:
+<ul><li>Specify the 3rd and 2nd indexes (<code>www04.prod</code>) to be extracted and treated as the hostname.</li>
+<li>The remainder (<code>collectd.cpu.loadavg.1m</code> is treated as the metric name.</li></ul></td>
 <td>Comma-separated list of indexes.<br/>
 Ex: 4, 2, 5
 Ex: 3 </td>